conductor

 He currently teaches Music Theory and Analysis at the “Domenico Cimarosa” Conservatory of Avellino.

-Alfonso Todisco has collaborated with renowned institutions and ensembles, including the Orchestre de Chambre de Paris, I Pomeriggi Musicali, Teatro G. Verdi di Salerno, Nuova Orchestra Scarlatti di Napoli, Orchestra Metropolitana di Bari, Orchestra Sinfonica di Sanremo, Teatro Goldoni di Livorno, KLK Symphony Orchestra of Lviv, I Musici di Parma, Joven Orquestra Leonesa, Ruse State Opera and the National Opera and Ballet “Oleg Danovski” in Constanța.
+He has conducted several orchestras and institutions, including the Orchestre de Chambre de Paris, Nuova Orchestra Scarlatti di Napoli, Orchestra Metropolitana di Bari, Orchestra Sinfonica di Sanremo, Teatro Goldoni di Livorno, the KLK Symphony Orchestra of Lviv, I Musici di Parma, the Joven Orquestra Leonesa, the Ruse State Opera and the National Opera and Ballet “Oleg Danovski” in Constanța.